amplab/training/ampcamp/image-classification-with-pipelines.md

 As you'll see in a minute, we've also written a simple script to load up a trained pipeline, evaluate it on a test dataset, and print out accuracy.

+You'll notice that this makes the deployment strategy for pipelines very simple.
+Once you're satisfied with the trained objects - ship them to a model serving service like Velox, and you're good to go.
+This is by design.

 ##Pipeline Evaluation